 I joined Stirling in September 2007 as an RCUK Academic Fellowship, shortly after having completed my PhD in Barcelona.
 After 5 years, in 2012, the position turned into a Lectureship and I am now, since August 2015, a Senior Lecturer.

-Up to recently, my task has been devoted to explaining why the epistemologies of modality one finds in the literature don’t meet their targets.
+Before starting developing my own account, I was heavily invested into scrutinising other epistemologies of modality one finds in the literature and unfolding why I think these theories don't meet their targets.
 The results of this negative task—which has involved the study of the views of salient philosophers in the field, like Chalmers, Peacocke, Williamson and Yablo, among others—has been published in journals such as Dialectica, Logique et Analyse, Noûs, and Philosophia Scientiae.

 Roca Royes S (2018) Rethinking the Epistemology of Modality for Abstracta.
 In: Fred-Rivera I & Leech J (eds.)
 Being Necessary: Themes of Ontology and Modality from the Work of Bob Hale.
 Oxford: Oxford University Press, pp. 245 - 266.